MorenaDlamini/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 ### Personal Information

-- **Name:**
+- **Name:** Morena Dlamini
-- **Date:**
+- **Date:** 2024-07-27
-- **Current Role/Position:**
+- **Current Role/Position:** Lead Software Specialist
-- **Field of Interest:**
+- **Field of Interest:** Full Stack developer

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
-    - Identify skills you need to develop or improve.
+    - Planning and implementing IT projects
+    - Vendor management and procurement
+    - System design and architecture principles
+    - Teamwork and collaboration in a development environment
+    - Database management
+    - Encryption, VPNs, and firewalls

+    **Improvement on Skills**

+    - API design and integration
+    - Knowledge of development frameworks and libraries
+    - Unit and integration testing

 2. **Interests and Values**:

-    - Describe your key interests related to your career.
-    - What values are important to you in a work environment?
+    - Enjoyment in tackling complex technical challenges and finding efficient solutions.
+    - Commitment to continuous learning, acquiring new skills, and professional growth.
+    - Interest in data-driven decision-making and leveraging analytics for business insights.

+    **Values**

+    - An environment that fosters creativity and innovation, allowing for experimentation and new ideas.
+    - Opportunities for continuous learning and career advancement.
+    - Flexible work arrangements, including remote work options and flexible hours.

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
-    - Note any particular areas that piqued your interest.
+    - UI/UX Designer
+    - Front-end Development
+    - Back-end Development
+    - Full Stack Development
+    - DevOps Engineer

+    - Fascination with server-side programming and database management.
+    - Passion for automating deployment processes using CI/CD pipelines.
+    - Experience in database schema design and optimization.

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.